lgonzalezrouco/pti/REST_API/cicd/CICD.md

 		server.js
 		package.json
 ```
-3) Add a .gitignore at the root of the repo with this content to avoid uploading to the repo the application dependencies:
+5) Add a .gitignore at the root of the repo with this content to avoid uploading to the repo the application dependencies:
 ```
 	node_modules/
 ```
+6) Configure git to be able to run commands and to avoid entering the credentials many times:

+	git config --global user.name "FIRST_NAME LAST_NAME"
+	git config --global user.email "USERNAME@upc.edu"
+	git config --global credential.helper store

-4) Commit and push the changes.
+7) Commit and push the changes.

+	git add .
+	git commit -m "nc"
+	git push

 ### 3.2 Installing, registering and running a GitLab Runner